-Sweet potato nachos are a fun toaster oven dinner for one or appetizer for two.
-Featuring sweet potato rounds loaded with refried beans, melty cheese, and roasted jalapeño slices.
-They’re spicy, delicious and guaranteed to be a hit with any sweet potato fan!
+Sweet potato nachos are a quick and easy appetizer for two.
+Featuring baked sweet potato rounds loaded with refried beans, melty cheese, and roasted jalapeño slices – they’re spicy, delicious, and guaranteed to be a hit with any sweet potato fan!

 The good news is you won’t care.
 Not.
 At.
 All.

 That’s because sweet potato nachos are fantastic in a way chips just can’t compete with.

 Don’t get me wrong, traditional nachos are awesome.
 I’d devour a chip-filled tray of toaster oven veggie nachos any day of the week.

 But for a fan of baked sweet potatoes, these nachos will be a Whole ‘Nother Level of Deliciousness.

 ~ Keep scrolling for step by step photos & tips after the recipe ~